erik-adelbert/aoc/2025/README.md

 Today's challenge is quite straightforward: the goal is to build the *lexicographically largest string after **k** removals*.
 I chose a [greedy](https://en.wikipedia.org/wiki/Greedy_algorithm), [stack-based](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) approach to solve it.
 The solution is simple, and once again it runs optimally in linear time with respect to the length of the input lines: it is easy  to see that every given digit can only be pushed/popped once.

 Having an adhoc `seq` type keeps the main intention obvious while [separating concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
-The digit-selection logic becomes a mere implementation detail of the solution. ~~The search space is so small that the [Go garbage collector](https://go.dev/doc/gc-guide) has no time to get in the way, even though the code creates two short-lived small buffers per input line~~.
+The digit-selection logic becomes a mere implementation detail of the solution. ~~The search space is so small that the Go garbage collector has no time to get in the way, even though the code creates two short-lived small buffers per input line~~.

-`<EDIT>` As I wanted to emphasize the `O(1)` space complexity alongside the `O(n)` time complexity of the solution—and to avoid invoking the GC altogether—the code now reuses the *same* sequences repeatedly.
+`<EDIT>` As I wanted to emphasize the `O(1)` space complexity alongside the `O(n)` time complexity of the solution—and to nullify the [Go garbage collector](https://go.dev/doc/gc-guide) pressure altogether—the code now reuses the *same* sequences repeatedly.

 ```bash
 ❯ wc -lc input.txt # how many lines and cars?